janverb/testherp/README.md

 ```
 $ testherp letsencrypt.test_letsencrypt.test_altnames_parsing
-Created temporary database testherp-temp-4af9debd-3301-48dd-80f9-56b033ac7988
+Created temporary database testherp-temp-oe_bvtherp-letsencrypt-58ac1959-d649-4881-9cd3-f90122ef735a
 .
 ----------------------------------------------------------------------
-Ran 1 test in 0.031s
+Ran 1 test in 0.029s

 OK
 ```

 It remembered that it still had a seed database for `letsencrypt`, and only ran the requested test.
 The whole command took less than two seconds to run.

+# Usage

 A test takes the form of `addon[.module[.method]]`.
 Examples of tests that `testherp` understands are `hr`, `base.test_ir_actions`, and `calendar.test_calendar.test_validation_error`.

 If you specify tests from multiple addons then a seed database will be created for that combination of addons.
 Tests that are incompatible with other addons may fail.

-If you want to start over with a fresh seed database, run it with `--clean`.
-To update the tested addons in the seed database, use `--update`.
-With `--keep` the temporary database isn't dropped after the tests are done.
+If you want to start over with a fresh seed database, run it with `-c`/`--clean`.
+To update the tested addons in the seed database, use `-u`/`--update`.
+With `-k`/`--keep` the temporary database isn't dropped after the tests are done.

-Running with `--pdb` immediately starts a `pdb` post-mortem when a test fails.
+Running with `-p`/`--pdb` immediately starts a `pdb` post-mortem when a test fails.

-`--verbose` shows detailed output with each test as its own row instead of a tiny dot.
+`-v`/`--verbose` shows detailed output with each test as its own row instead of a tiny dot.

-`--server` runs the XML RPC server during testing.
+`-s`/`--server` runs the web server during testing.
 Some tests need it, but it makes the testing harder to interrupt, so it's disabled by default.

+# Why to use it

+- No need to manage databases and write out long commands manually
+- Test output is easier to read
+- Run only the tests you want to
+- No need to wait for modules to install

+# Why not to use it

+- Rarely, tests that pass in runbot fail in here
+  - The opposite is theoretically possible too
+- You can't test multiple modules with incompatible tests in a single run
+- `--test-tags` in Odoo 12+ gives the same granularity